What is Decking on a Roof and Its Components

 OSB decking

 OSB stands for oriented strand board.
 OSB decking is the most used roof decking type in modern buildings.
-The boards are about 16 ft or longer sometimes.
+The boards are about 16 feet or longer sometimes.
 The boards are made from interweaved and bonded wood strands created from rigid, moisture-resistant, and small trees.

-You may need to learn about what is decking on a roof and its details if you want to replace your decking.
+You may need to learn about what decking on a roof is and its details if you want to replace your decking.
 Decking replacement doesn’t exactly equal replacing your whole roof.
 Discussed with professionals and experts in roofing systems to determine how much and what sections of your roof decking need to be refined.

 Gravatar Image

-RoofLast is an experienced author and roofing expert.
-With years of practical experience in the field authored several informative articles on various aspects of roofing, including installation, maintenance, and repair
+Roofing Expert is an experienced author and roofing expert.
+With years of practical experience in the field authored several informative articles on various aspects of roofing, including installation, maintenance, and repair.